GST Audit and GST Audit Checklist

-#1 Anti profiteering rules
+#1 Anti-profiteering rules

-Before implementation of GST, rumors were getting spread about the inflation in prices of goods and services after the launch of GST.
+Before the implementation of GST, rumors were getting spread about the inflation in prices of goods and services after the launch of GST.
 Goods and Service tax was aimed to reduce double taxation.

 Anti-profiteering rules were launched on 18th June 2016.
-The rules were made to protect the consumers from retailers who will not pass the benefit of reduction in tax rate to the ultimate consumers.
+The rules were made to protect the consumers from retailers who will not pass the benefit of a reduction in the tax rate to the ultimate consumers.

-If there is any reduction in tax rate then the benefit of reduction in tax rate must be passed upon to the consumers by reducing the prices.
+If there is any reduction in tax rate then the benefit of the reduction in tax rate must be passed upon to the consumers by reducing the prices.

 The benefit of ITC is not available for these goods and services.
 For instance: ITC on Food and Beverages, Construction of Immovable property.

-When the GST was launched in the month of July, 2017.
+When the GST was launched in the month of July 2017.
 Taxpayers were having no clarity over Input tax credit provisions and blocked credit was claimed by many companies.

-The transition forms Tran 1 and Tran 2 were launched to claim Input Tax credit on old stock.
+The transition forms Tran 1 and Tran 2 were launched to claim an Input Tax credit on old stock.
 Auditors should verify that the credit transferred to Tran 1 or Tran 2 was an eligible credit and Transition forms must be filled for each GSTIN separately.

 There are separate provisions for Input goods and Capital goods in Job work.
 Input goods must be returned within one year and Capital goods in three years.